jesugq/compiler-simplified-syntax-tree/README.md

 * identifier    is NULL
 * value         is NULL
 * nodea         is INSTRUCTION of ASSIGN IF IFELSE WHILE READ PRINT or BEGINEND
-* nodeb         is INSTRUCTION of STMT
+* nodeb         is INSTRUCTION of STMT or NULL
 * nodec         is NULL

 Node of type ASSIGN